How To: Retrieve a Lost or Partial Zwift .fit File for Uploading to Strava or Other Services

 Retrieve Your Activity on Zwift for iOS and Android

-There’s a hidden feature on Zwift for iOS and Android which lets you easily access your list of ride files and attach them to an email.
+There’s a hidden feature on Zwift for iOS and Android that lets you easily access your list of ride files and attach them to an email.
 Here’s how it works:

 Retrieve Your Activity on Zwift for AppleTV

-Unfortunately, there is no way to access the local .fit file Zwift creates on your AppleTV if something goes wrong.
+Unfortunately, there is no way to access the local .fit file on AppleTV if something goes wrong.
 If you find you’ve finished and saved your Zwift ride and it’s not showing up on Strava, it’s possible the upload failed even though the activity saved on Zwift’s side.
-Try visiting my.zwift.com to download the ride file, which you can then upload to Strava.
+Try visiting zwift.com/sign-in to download the ride file, which you can then upload to Strava.

 Fix Uploading Errors with FitFileTools.com